PhenoApps/Field-Book/docs/training-resources.md

-The exercises in the the training slides are based on the `training_sample.csv` field file which is copied into the `field_import` directory on install and is imported as part training.
+The exercises in the the training slides are based on the `training_sample.csv` field file which is copied into the `field_import` folder on install and is imported as part training.

 <figure align="center" class="image">
   <img src="_static/images/training_field.png" width="1100px">